-Subnet ID Setting Description Description: In a MultiPoint network with a Subnet ID (RX) of F and a Subnet ID (TX) of F , an Endpoint or Repeater connects with the first Repeater or Gateway that it hears with the same Network ID (on page 90).
-There are scenarios, however, where communication needs to be forced to follow a specific path.
+Subnet ID Subnet ID Setting Description Description: In a MultiPoint network with a Subnet ID ( RX ) of F and a Subnet ID ( TX Endpoint or Repeater connects with the first Repeater or Gateway that it with the same Network ID (on page 90).
+There are scenarios, however, where communication needs to be forced a specific path.
 Using Subnet IDs is particularly helpful to force two Repeaters in the same network to operate in series rather than in parallel or to force Endpoints to communicate to a specific Repeater for load balancing purposes.